okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview/index.md

 High-level designs for IAM may be called Workforce or Customer identity.
 The two have significant overlap in use cases and technical approaches.
 The most important thing is to design and build a solution that meets your particular requirements.

 - Workforce identity (Workforce or WF) solutions manage employee and contractor access to your organization's apps and resources.
 The main goal of WF solutions is to manage risk.
 IT teams usually assign user identities and use cases are typically administrative.
-For example, controlling access to apps by integrating them into your single sign-on solution.
+For example, you might want to control access to apps by integrating them into your single sign-on solution.

 - Customer identity (Customer Identity and Access Management or CIAM) solutions add the ability to manage customer, partner, and other external access to WF.
 Ease of use for customers is important.
 CIAM solutions can increase both customer engagement and revenue.
 Unlike WF users, CIAM users commonly create their own identities, sign in from various locations and platforms, and may have multiple identities.
 Use cases are typically user-focused.
-For example, improving the user experience (UX) of an app and building branded user registration and sign-in flows.
+For example, you might want to improve the user experience (UX) of an app and build branded user registration and sign-in flows.

 <div class="three-quarter border">